Website Designs with Depth Perception: Wonderful Examples

 Diesel spices up every model shot with scattered cubes of various size and legibility, adding to an image a depth touch.

 Brick Art demonstrates playful Lego-styled alley with trees made of bricks.
-Undoubtedly, landing page has a profound exterior, although unduly busy background looks a bit hard for perception sometimes.
+Undoubtedly, the landing page has a profound exterior, although unduly busy background looks a bit hard for perception sometimes.

-Findus welcomes its users with clean and neat digital collage founded in clouds, representing wonderful combination of various landmarks on a pedestals and cuisine attributes.
+Findus welcomes its users with clean and neat digital collage founded in clouds, representing a wonderful combination of various landmarks on pedestals and cuisine attributes.